amarpatel1804/amarpatel1804/README.md

 - 🌱 I’m always open to learn anything creative and innovative

-- 👯 I’m looking to collaborate with
+- 👯 I’m looking to collaborate with amazing projects

 - 🤝 👯 I’m looking to collaborate with other content creators